How easy is it to tap into the amazing benefits of A/B testing in marketing?

 A/B testing, also known as split testing, is a marketing experiment wherein you “split” your audience to test several variations of a campaign and determine which performs better.
 You can show version A of a piece of marketing content to one half of your audience, and version B to another.

-In simple words, A/B testing is the method of testing two versions of a web page, landing page, email, or any other marketing assets with just one different part.
+In simple words, A/B testing is the method of testing two versions of a web page, landing page, email, or any other marketing assets with just one unique part.

 For example, if you’re A/B testing a title, you would generate two versions of the same page with just the title changed.